kubesphere/website/content/en/_index.md

       children:
         - content: Improve your environment utilization and reduce internal infrastructure costs
         - content: Support multi-cluster and multi-cloud Kubernetes management, avoiding vendor lock-in
-        - content: Provide security enhancements, multiple storage and network solutions
+        - content: Provide security enhancements, and support multiple storage and network solutions
         - content: Deliver a trustworthy and certified Kubernetes platform and distribution

     - name: Developers
       content: Focus on your business as automation tools do the rest
       icon: /images/home/74.png
       children:
-        - content: Create a smooth user experience and reduce the learning curve of the cloud native stack
+        - content: Create smooth user experience and reduce the learning curve of the cloud native stack
         - content: Provide toolkits and deployment automation tailored to any application environment
         - content: Offer out-of-box logging, monitoring and multi-tenancy functions, improving development efficiency
         - content: Support application lifecycle management, accelerating time to market